alexbfree/thesis/src/chapter-7.md

 It is too early to evaluate exactly what these laws will change or what their impact will be, but HDR reformers should observe carefully: they will almost certainly play as pivotal a role in protecting the information landscape as the GDPR has in opening up data access to individuals.

 In this approach, I have highlighted how important it is for HDR reformers to **seize and harness the powers we are given, and fight to hold onto them**.
 Groups of HDR reformers can combine development skills, innovation and disruptive design approaches to find and publicise new ways to circumvent providers' efforts to control and limit users' agency, and policymakers can prevent further erosion of individual agency through legislation and enforcement over the information landscape.
-As the popularised adage based on the words of John Philpot Curran and Thomas Jefferson goes, _"The price of freedom is eternal vigilance"_.
+As the popularised adage based on the words of John Philpot Curran and Thomas Jefferson goes, _'The price of freedom is eternal vigilance'_.

 ### Approach 4 to Improving HDR: Winning Hearts and Minds: Teaching, Championing and Selling the Vision{#approach-4}